chrisgrieser/nvim-recorder/README.md

 }
 ```

-If you want to handle multiple macros or use `cmdheight=0`, it is recommended to also set up the status line components.
+If you want to handle multiple macros or use `cmdheight=0`, it is recommended to also set up the status line components:

 ### Status Line Components